MoSuperCode/Routenplaner/tour-planner-protocol.md

 3. The search includes tour names, descriptions, locations, and log comments
 4. Clearing the search field shows all tours again

 ### 4.4 Report Generation

 1. The user selects a tour from the list
 2. The user clicks the "Report" button
-3. A detailed PDF report is generated with all tour information and logs
+3. A detailed PDF report is generated with all tour information and logs // to be implemented
-4. The report is displayed or saved according to user preference
+4. The report is displayed or saved according to user preference // to be implemented

-### 4.5 Summary Generation
+### 4.5 Summary Generation // to be implemented

 1. The user clicks the "Summary" button
-2. A summary report is generated containing aggregated statistics about all tours
+2. A summary report is generated containing aggregated statistics about all tours // to be implemented
-3. The summary is displayed or saved according to user preference
+3. The summary is displayed or saved according to user preference // to be implemented

 ## 5. Data Display